 Creating Repository Pattern

 In this section, we are going to create a simple repository pattern.
-We are going to make it simple because this article is all about Dapper.
+We’ll make it simple because this article is about Dapper.

 That said, let’s start by creating a new Entities